Opinion | Trump just revealed his plot to steal the election. Here’s a way to stop him.

 “Steal it back” really means “count the votes.”

-So while it’s unclear whether Trump will actually declare official victory, we know he’ll pronounce that counting of outstanding mail ballots after Election Day constitutes stealing the election from him.
+So while it’s unclear whether Trump will actually declare official victory, we know he’ll pronounce that counting outstanding mail ballots after Election Day constitutes stealing the election from him.

 Importantly, this includes ballots that arrived before Election Day.
 In Pennsylvania, the count of those ballots doesn’t begin until Election Day, so that will stretch on for days after Nov.
 3. Trump will declare those illegitimate.